mailsac/api-docs/source/includes/_validations.md

 There are two routes for validating email addresses.

 The GET route is for quickly testing in a web browser, or for testing one email address at a time.
+The GET route will return a JSON object.

-The POST route accepts an array of up to 50 email addresses.
+The POST route accepts an array of up to 50 email addresses and will return an array.

-**Both** routes return an array, but in the case of the GET route, there will be only one result.

 ### POST Body